Last updated · June 2026

 Data retention

-Local data is retained on your device until you delete it or uninstall the app.
-Extraction requests aren't retained at all.
+Your account content (places, lists, trips, screenshots, settings) is retained until you delete it in the app or delete your account, at which point it's removed from our service; residual copies in routine backups age out shortly after.
+The local copy on your phone is gone as soon as you uninstall.
 Place enrichment lookups follow the cache policies of Google Places and Apple Maps.
 Crash reports at Sentry are kept for up to 90 days and then deleted automatically.

 Security

 On-device data benefits from iOS's standard sandboxing and encryption-at-rest.
-Network traffic between the app and our proxy is encrypted with TLS.
+Network traffic between the app and our service is encrypted with TLS, and access to your account is gated by Sign in with Apple.
 No system is perfectly secure, but we try to keep the moving parts to a minimum.

 Changes to this policy